thepoly/docs/Style Guide.md

 See [Appendix F](#appendix-f-rpi-fraternities).

 #### freshman
-This is the proper term for a first-year undergraduate student at RPI.
-In describing a group of first-year students, use *freshmen*.
-Never use *freshperson*, *freshpeople*, *freshwoman*, *freshwomen*, or *frosh*.
+This is not the proper term for a first-year undergraduate student at RPI instead use first-year.
+In describing a group of first-year students, use *first-years*.
+Never use *freshperson*, *freshpeople*, *freshwoman*, *freshwomen*, *freshman*, or *frosh*.
+Use freshman ONLY when in a quote.

 #### the Freshman Circle
 Includes the Freshman Five (except for Nason Hall), Commons Dining Hall, and Barton Hall.